 Security, Cops and Soldiers

 You will see policemen, security, and soldiers though not an incessant amount.
 They keep to themselves and it’s best you do not take photos of them unless you ask.
-They are not corrupt towards tourists as some other places.
+They are not corrupt towards tourists like some other places.
 You don’t have to worry about extortion or harassment.
-During my 12 day trip, we only had 1 encounter.
+During my 12 day trip, we only had 1 police encounter.
 We were pulled over because the highway patrol noticed our car’s permit sticker was not to date.
 My tour guide went into the patrol booth and explained that he hadn’t received the new sticker decal.
 They looked it up in the system and was able to pull the effective date of his permit and was let go right away.
 This all took 5 minutes.
-This is a small glimpse into the organization of traffic, security and information systems in place.
+This is a small glimpse into the organization of traffic, security, and information systems in place.

 The only other encounter you could potentially have with police is if you violate the dress code as a woman.
 This means if you aren’t wearing a scarf or not fully covered up.
 You will likely just be let off with a warning.

-Planning Your Trip to Iran
+How to Plan your Trip to Iran

 Which cities do you want to travel to in Iran?
 What type of trip do you want?
 There are so many things that stand out.
 You can make a whole trip out of just visiting UNESCO World Heritage sites for example.
-Or a culinary, textile, adventure or historical tour.
+Or a culinary, textile, nomadic, adventure, or historical tour.
 Browsing through itineraries on the Visit Our Iran website can give you ideas.

 Seasons: Deciding What Time of the Year to Go